desmondmc/populr_ios/README.md

     $ pod setup
     $ pod install

-Make sure you open and work out of the Speedl.xcworkspace file and not Populr.xcodeproj
+Make sure you open and work out of the Populr.xcworkspace file and not Populr.xcodeproj